r-hub/blog/content/post/2026-06-01-jarl/index.md

 For instance, code that comes after a [`return()`](https://rdrr.io/r/base/function.html) or a [`stop()`](https://rdrr.io/r/base/stop.html) in a function.
 Sometimes, you can simply delete that code (again, a feel good move!).
 Other times, the check is an opportunity for [targeted refactoring](https://github.com/tidymodels/parsnip/issues/1359)!

+### Jarl can check your testthat code

+As a bonus, because these rules are turned off by default, you can run

+    jarl check . --select TESTTHAT

+This will apply all rules from the [testthat group](https://jarl.etiennebacher.com/rules) that help you use more specific expectations.
+For instance, `expect_equal(length(x), 2)` should be `expect_length(x, 2)`.
+All these rules come with automatic fixes!

+Example in [parsnip](https://github.com/tidymodels/parsnip/pull/1379), example in [igraph](https://github.com/igraph/rigraph/pull/2670).

+Should your package depend on dplyr, there's a group of (currently two) rules for this as well!

 ## Conclusion

 Automatic tools are extremely useful for guiding upkeep work.
 Thinking *"let me clean up this repo"* can be daunting :scream:, tools like Jarl provide a roadmap!
 They let you fix obvious problems, and at the same time, they can make you read some dusty corners of your codebase.
 Hannah's work on parsnip inspired Maëlle to run Jarl on igraph (influencer influenced back!), and she too can confirm it was both useful and satisfying.
 Thanks Etienne for that cool tool!